FAQ - About My Tax Return

 Can I have additional copies of my return?

 All clients receive a paper copy of their returns.
-Before the returns are marked as final, we offer an option to purchase a CD version of your return.
+Before the returns are marked as final, we offer an option to purchase a CD or Flash version of your return.
 Once your returns have been filed and marked as final, we may charge a minimum of $25 per copy requested.
 We will not forward copies of tax returns to third parties (ie. mortgage companies) on your behalf.

 Where Do I Send My Return?